ptava/postprocess4validation/README.md

 ! the more i look in the code the more i see that it should be refactored

-## Pre-proceessing
+## 3. Pre-proceessing
 - Writes function object file for OpenFOAM simulations starting from  user-provided csv file with points info
 - Writes 'probes' and 'lines' function object file

 TO DO:
- it should create if requested a plot representing the 3d domain to visualize points location and lines automatically detected for post-processing
+ user should be able to create a plot representing the 3d domain to visualize points location and lines automatically detected for post-processing

 ## Installation